m-zigmond/m-zigmond/README.md

-<h1>Hi, I'm M. Zigmond 👋</h1>
+<h1>Hi, I'm Matt Zigmond 👋</h1>

 <p>I'm working on breaking into data analytics.
-Below are a couple of portfolio projects I've built — each one lives in its own repo with a full write-up, not just code.</p>
+Below are a couple of portfolio projects I've built — each one lives in its own repo with a full write-up.</p>

 <h2>Projects</h2>